yiyunxu/CSS143B-HW7.2-BinaryMaxHeapPerformance/readme.md

     }
 ```

 Add unit tests for all five functions in MaxHeapTest.
-Note that when comparing heap, the content of the heap needs to be compared without changing the heap itself (tip: add a .equals() function in the class).
+Note that when comparing heaps, the content of the heap needs to be compared without changing the heap itself (hint: add a .equals() function in the class).

 ### 2. Write a performance comparison test for MaxHeapN and  MaxHeapLogN (20pt)